-HIIT groups belong to several national Centers of Excellence and co-operate with the information industry and with sciences applying information technology.
+HIIT groups co-operate with the information industry and with sciences applying information technology.
 HIIT works in a multidisciplinary way, with scientists from computer, natural, behavioural and social sciences, as well as from humanities and design.
 HIIT partners with several international and Finnish companies as well as with universities and research institutions in Europe, North America and Asia.

-HIIT was founded in 1999 and now has a budget of about 10 million euros, realising in total about 134 person-years of work by almost 300 researchers.
+HIIT was founded in 1999 and now has a budget of about 10 million euros, realising in total about 125 person-years of work.
 HIIT is located in two different sites in the Helsinki Metropolitan area: at Aalto University’s Otaniemi campus and University of Helsinki’s Kumpula campus, co-located with several departments at both places.
 HIIT’s operating principle is that it adds to other departments’ activities, instead of competing with them.
 The institute is led by Professor Petri Myllymäki.
-HIIT’s research is funded by Aalto University, the University of Helsinki, Tekes, the Academy of Finland, the European Union, private companies, and foundations financing Finnish hi-tech research.
-The research by HIIT has been assessed and deemed excellent by its Scientific Advisory Board in 2008 and 2012; in the Aalto University Research Assessment Exercise in 2009; and in the Evaluation of Research and Doctoral Training at the University of Helsinki in 2011.
+HIIT’s research is funded by Aalto University, the University of Helsinki, Business Finland, the Academy of Finland, the European Union, private companies, and foundations financing Finnish hi-tech research.
+The research by HIIT has been assessed and deemed excellent by its Scientific Advisory Board in 2012 and 2016.

 See more about HIIT’s research programmes here.